Possible funding resources for doctoral studies

 - Grants given by other governments for their citizens, such as CSC in China.

 - Grants given by your home university to pursue for doctoral degree at abroad.

 International and national foundations provide funding for doctoral studies

-- Finnish Foundation for Technology Promotion (TES)
+- TES Finnish Foundation for Technology Promotion (grants for various use)